msdavid/fiji/docs/technical-specs.md

 ### 2.3 User Classes and Characteristics
 *   **General Users/Volunteers:** Can register (via invitation), log in, manage their profile and availability, view and sign up for events, view their assignments and working groups.
 *   **Administrators (e.g., Sysadmin, Event Managers, Group Coordinators):** Users with elevated privileges, varying by assigned roles.
-    *   **System Administrator (Sysadmin):** Manages roles, users, registration invitations, system settings, and has oversight of all data.
+    *   **System Administrator (Sysadmin):** Manages roles, users (including search), registration invitations, system settings, and has oversight of all data.
-    *   **Event Managers (or users with event management privileges):** Can create, update, delete events, and manage volunteer assignments to events.
+    *   **Event Managers (or users with event management privileges):** Can create, update (including organizer), delete events, and manage volunteer assignments to events.
     *   **Working Group Coordinators (or users with group management privileges):** Can create, update, delete working groups, and manage member assignments.
     *   **Donation Managers (or users with donation privileges):** Can record, update, and delete donations.